dabastynator/LibRayMarching/README.md

 - Ambient, Diffuse, Specular and SpecularAlpha for Phong Shading
 - Reflection
 - Transparency
+Primitives also support a glowing property.
+Set a glow color and intensity to blend a glowing near to the primitive.

 ### Language Bindings
 The API is defined by and ACT xml.
 This allows powerfull binding generation for following languages